Money Management for Kids in College

 7. Bonus point – get duplicate statements.

 Get duplicate bank and investment statements sent to you.
 This allows you to keep your eye on things and catch problems before they become disasters.
-Also, Steve made it clear that he didn’t want Amanda’s statements sent to her dorm room and he was right.
+And don’t send your child’s statements to the dorm room.
 There is no benefit in having those statements float around the college.
-Instead, they set Amanda up with online access to her accounts so she could see what was going on with her money any time she liked.
+Instead, set up online access so you can both see what is going on with the money.

 It’s not too late to get your kids on the right track.
 These measures can help them tremendously for years to come.